7 Things to Consider Before Buying Home Insurance

 3. Keep a weather eye out.

 Homeowners are feeling the costs of climate change now more than ever.
 Record-breaking numbers of severe weather events have caused property repairs to skyrocket in recent years.
 Some of the biggest culprits?
 Wildfires, high-speed windstorms, and hailstorms.
-In fact, Calgary’s latest hailstorm on June 13, 2020 cost an estimated $1.2 billion in damages alone.
+In June 2020, a massive hailstorm in Calgary cost an estimated $1.2 billion in damages alone.

 4. Think twice about flood insurance.